 - Which horses are eligible to be nominated;

 - The amount to be added to the purse by the sponsor or presenter, should the amount be known at the time;

-- Whether the event will be raced in divisions or conducted in elimination heats, depending on scheduling and time constraints;
+- The event will be raced in divisions or conducted in elimination heats, depending on scheduling and time constraints;

 - The distribution of the purse, in percent, to the money winners in each heat or dash, and the distribution should the number of starters be less than the number of premiums advertised; and